Balancing Covariates via Propensity Score Weighting: Examples

 \subsection{A Causal Comparison: Right Heart Catheterization}

 Right heart catheterization (RHC) is a diagnostic procedure for directly measuring cardiac function in critically ill patients.
 Though useful for directing immediate and subsequent treatment, RHC can cause serious complications.
 In an influential study \cite{Connors96} used propensity score matching to study the effectiveness of right heart catheterization (RHC) with observational data from \cite{Murphy90}.
 The study collected data on 5735 hospitalized adult patients at five medical centers in the U.S., 2184 of them assigned to the treatment ($Z_i=1$), receipt of RHC within 24 hours of admission, and the remaining 3551 assigned to the control condition ($Z_i=0$).
 The outcome was survival at 30 days after admission.
-Based on information from a panel of experts, a rich set of variables potentially relating to the decision to use RHC was collected. \cite{Connors96} describes the study, which has been since intensively re-analyzed, as in \cite{Hirano01,Crump09,TraskinSmall11,Rosenbaum12}.
+Based on information from a panel of experts, a rich set of variables potentially relating to the decision to use RHC was collected. \cite{Connors96} describes the study, which has been since intensively re-analyzed \citep[e.g.][]{Hirano01,Crump09,TraskinSmall11,Rosenbaum12}.
+The dataset is publicly available on \texttt{http://biostat.mc.vanderbilt.edu/wiki/pub/Main/DataSets/rhc.html}.